rlizzo/pyscience/20141029_VolumeRendering/VolumeRendering.md

 Title: Volume Rendering with Python and VTK
 Author: Adamos Kyriakou
 Date: Friday October 29th, 2014
-Tags: Python, IPython Notebook, VTK, Medical Image Processing, Volume Rendering
+Tags: Python, IPython Notebook, VTK, Medical Image Processing, Volume Rendering, Image Segmentation
-Categories: Image Processing, Visualization, IO, VTK
+Categories: Image Processing, Visualization, IO, VTK, Image Segmentation

 In this post I will demonstrate volume rendering of 3D image data in VTK.
 This will include loading and casting a segmented label-field, defining appropriate color and opacity transfer functions, setting volume properties, and performing volume rendering with different VTK classes, e.g., ray-casting or texture-mapping, which are implemented either on the CPU or GPU.